The Name Chapter: Temptation: Commercial performance

-Big Hit Music reported on January 10, 2023 that The Name Chapter: Temptation had sold over 1.56 million copies in pre-orders.
+BigHit Music reported on January 10, 2023 that The Name Chapter: Temptation had sold over 1.56 million copies in pre-orders.
 According to the label, by January 25, pre-orders surpassed 2.16 million copies, a new career high for Tomorrow X Together.
 The EP debuted at number one on the US Billboard 200 with 161,500 album-equivalent units, earning the band their first number one in the country.

 Live performances

 In support of the EP, the band embarked on their second concert tour, Act: Sweet Mirage, which began in March 2023.

 Accolades

 Paste ranked the EP number four in their list of The 20 Best K-pop Albums of 2023, highlighting the record's experimental styles and the group's evolution.